 “I was introduced to, and began praying, the Rosary regularly.
 Through that praying, I decided, in December of that year, 1984, that I would join the Catholic Church.
 I did so that next Easter of 1985, and shortly thereafter, I was given two books, True Devotion to Mary by St. Louis de Montfort and The Glories of Mary by St. Alphonsus.
 I also came across and read, The Story of Soul by St. Thérèse, not realizing that I was then being introduced to my sister in Christ.
 I understood very little of what Thérèse was saying; I only knew that I liked it.
 What she was saying was beautiful.
 I just did not know what it really was that she was saying.
 Yet, all said, that was that, and I was happily a Catholic” (My Story)

-5 – Loss, suffering, rejection, betrayal.
-God breaking down our old selves in order to be replaced by the new.
+5 – The journey toward this Kingdom necessarily takes us through the dark valley of loss, suffering, rejection, and betrayal.
+God breaks down our old self in order to replace it with the new.
+The new wine of sanctifying grace must be poured into new wineskins.
 God never abandons us during this time even if we feel He has.
 He always provides us with the Heavenly help we need.
-Our sufferings are part of God’s plan to purify us and bring us to our homeland in the Kingdom to accomplish His will in the divine order.
+Our sufferings are part of God’s plan to purify us and bring us to our homeland in the Kingdom in fulfillment of His divine will.

 “Joan was to be a prisoner for the remaining year of her life.”
 (Joan of Arc – Her Story, Régine Pernoud, St. Martin’s Press, p.
 88)